DiligentGraphics/DiligentFX/Components/README.md

 }
 ```

-When using filterable represenations, the shadow map must be post-processed before it can be used in a shader:
+When using filterable representations, the shadow map must be post-processed before it can be used in a shader:

 ```cpp
 if (m_ShadowSettings.iShadowMode > SHADOW_MODE_PCF)